jjon/Graphing-ChartEx/GScriba_web/OCRclean.md

 # followed by the 4 'for' loops in section 2 that will populate and then modify this dictionary
 ```

-#<a name="OCRprocessing"></a> Iterative processing of text files

-For the first several operations we're going to want to produce new and revised text files to use as input for our subsequent operations in order to keep track of our progress, and go back to an earlier stage when things go haywire, as they certainly will do.
-The code here is highly edited.
-As you continue to refine your text files, you will write lots of little *ad hoc* scripts to check on the efficacy of what you've done so far.

 ##<a name="pages"></a> Chunk up the text by pages

 First of all, we want to find all the page headers, both *recto* and *verso* and replace them with consistent strings that we can easily find with a regular expression.
 The following code looks for lines that are similar to what we know are our page headers to within a certain threshold.
 It will take some experimentation to find what this threshold is for your text.
 Since my *recto* and *verso* headers are roughly the same length, both have the same similarity score of 26.

-Nota Bene: The `lev()` function described above returns a measure of the 'distance' between two strings, so, the shorter the page header string, the more likely it is that this trick will not work.
+> NOTA BENE: The `lev()` function described above returns a measure of the 'distance' between two strings, so, the shorter the page header string, the more likely it is that this trick will not work.
 If your page header is just "Header", then any line comprised of a six letter word might give you a string distance of 6, eg: `lev("Header", "Foobar")` returns '6', leaving you none the wiser.
 In our text, however, the header strings are long and complex enough to give you meaningful scores, eg:

 `lev("RANDOM STRING OF SIMILAR LENGTH:    38", 'IL CARTOLARE DI GIOVANNI SCRIBA')`